 If there’s no positioned ancestor, the element is positioned relative to the containing block and moves with scrolling.

-It always creates a stacking context.
+Sticky elements always create a stacking context.

 When an element's computed position value is defined as fixed or absolute, it assumes the absolute CSS position.
 When the computed position value is relative, it assumes the relative CSS position.
 In both cases, the top, right, bottom, and left properties specify the offsets from the element's position.